The Marvelous Land Of Oz

 said the Scarecrow, sharply.
 "If we could use the pills at all

-see how anything could be better," protested poor Jack.
-"If you
+do not see how anything could be better," protested poor Jack.

-it had become quite dark, and the voyagers found above them a
+this time it had become quite dark, and the voyagers found above

 The